anthonyborriello/weather-util-web/README.md

 Just change the airport name in the .sh file and the two PHP pages!
 Change the script location in the PHP page (if different from /var/www/html)

-Also chenge the JQuery folder address if it is not installed in your server.
+Also change the JQuery folder address if it is not installed in your server.

 Contact me if you have any questions and enjoy it!